mousepawmedia/devdocs/source/guides/reviewing.rst

 Principle #9
 -------------------------------

-**Follow up on reviews.** After suggesting changes to a Merge Request, or after Raising Concerns to a Commit, you should be prepared to review it again.
+-*Follow up on reviews.** After suggesting changes to a Merge Request, or after Raising Concerns to a Commit, you should be prepared to review it again.
 Ensure the necessary changes were made, and any problems you found were reasonably resolved.